Anthony Paule

 Anthony Paule (born December 21, 1956) is an American electric blues guitarist, singer and songwriter.
-He has issued records in his own name, but is best known for his work with others including Boz Scaggs, Charlie Musselwhite, Jackie Payne, Mark Hummel, Home Cookin', Frank Bey and Wee Willie Walker.
+He has issued records in his own name, but is best known for his work with others including Boz Scaggs, Charlie Musselwhite, Jackie Payne, Mark Hummel, Home Cookin', Frank Bey, Van Morrison and Wee Willie Walker.

 Biography

 Anthony Paule was born in Durban, South Africa.
 His family relocated to Los Angeles, California, United States, when Paule was 10 months old and, by the age of 15, he resettled in the Bay Area where, apart from a short while spent living in Wisconsin, it has remained his home.
 Paule was self-taught in playing the clarinet in his early teens, but was gifted a guitar from one of his elder brothers when aged 13, and it remained the musical instrument of choice.
 Paule commented, "The only time I pick up a clarinet now is to take the barrel off it, which makes a perfect guitar slide."
 In 1968, Paule was presented with a double album of Elmore James from his father, and after listening to it, Paule became a blues and soul music devotee.

 In his formative years, Paule performed cover versions of current hits in a number of bands, plus between 1979 and 1985 he was part of a Wisconsin based soul band, Tina and the Tigers, where he sang with someone who later became his wife and songwriting partner, Cristine Vitale.
 After his relocation back to California, Paule was the lead guitarist for the Johnny Nocturne Band, which covered a time span of 12 years.
 In 1994, Paule was a member of Home Cookin', who released their eponymous album that year.
 Paule released his debut album, Big Guitar (1995), followed with Hiding in Plain Sight (2001).
 He then had a short spell playing in a blues trio, the Hound Kings, who released an album, Unleashed, in 2013.
 Almost simultaneously, Paule joined with Frank Bey in creating, You Don't Know Nothing, a live recording made at Biscuits & Blues in San Francisco, with Bey backed by Paule's seven strong ensemble.
 It peaked at No. 11 on Living Blues magazine's radio chart.
 A studio recording then ensued, Soul for Your Blues, issued by Blue Dot Records and produced by Paule, which had been recorded in December 2012 at Kid Andersen's studio in San Jose, California.